mskhc/dev1/content/en/blog/_posts/2024-09-25-swap-ga-graduation/2024-09-25-swap-ga-graduation.md

 ## Looking ahead

+As mentioned above, this stable release provides basic but generally available support for swap on Linux nodes.
-As mentioned above, the NodeSwap feature introduces basic swap support, marking the beginning of enhanced swap functionality.
+It's a foundational implementation marking the beginning of enhanced swap functionality.
 In the near future, additional features are planned to further improve swap capabilities, including better eviction mechanisms, extended API support, increased customizability, and more!